ShawnMcCool/event-sourcery-course-order-fulfillment-example/README.md

 Then, you can access the page in your browser at [http://localhost:8080](http://localhost:8080)

+# Running the Application

+**It's important to note** that event dispatch occurs asynchronously in this application.
+Therefore, the queue workers need to be run in order for the application to function correctly.

+You can manually start the queue workers with the [scripts provided](scripts/).

 # Domain Events

 Below are descriptions of the domain events in our systems and the data fields contained within.